-Senegal, a country of 10 million people, is one of the C&MA’s newest fields, where evangelical Christians number about one tenth of a percent of the population.
-Our Senegal church-planting team entered in 2006 and began working side-by-side with our sister African churches and Alliance World Fellowship regional leaders.
+Senegal, a country of more than 13.6 million people, is one of The Alliance’s newest fields.
+Evangelical Christians number about one-tenth of 1 percent of the population.
+An Alliance team entered the country in 2006 to begin working alongside African sister churches and Alliance World Fellowship regional leaders.

 No organized C&MA national church

-- Evangelize and disciple key professional people and university students in Dakar.
+- Evangelize and disciple key professional people in Dakar

-- Using the gifts and talents of missionary kids, evangelize towns and villages throughout Senegal.
+- Utilize the gifts and talents of students to share the good news in towns and villages throughout Senegal

 International Workers in Senegal